New-Horizons-SPM/scanbot/docs/web-app-test.md

 ![tip-shaper-module](./testing/tip-shaper-module.png)
 <br>
 3. In Nanonis, from 'Graphs', open the 'Signal Chart'.
 This can be used to monitor Scanbot's tip shaping actions (as well as looking at the parameters in the Tip Shaper module).
+Select the 'Current (A)' and 'Z (m)' channels.
+You can adjust the 'Averaging' slider to slow down the rate at which the curves move through the window.
+In the figure below, the tip was at an intial height of -2 nm, then moved 3 nm into the surface and retracted 8 nm before turning the feedback controller on.
+During this time, the current spiked to its maximum value of 10 nA.
 <br>
 ![tip-shaping](./testing/tip-shaping.png)
 <br>